Ono Ranzan

 In the early years of the nineteenth century, Ono travelled around Japan gathering information on botanical remedies, which culminated in his most important literary work, the Honzō Kōmoku Keimō (本草綱目啓蒙), which was edited by his botanist grandson Ono Mototaka, and first published in 1803–1806.
 It was a piece on natural history espousing viewpoints independent from China's Honzō Kōmoku (the Bencao Gangmu).
 Despite Ono's knowledge of Western and Chinese botany, this was one of the first books in the Japanese natural sciences to advocate experimentation and research rather than reliance on the Chinese Classics.
+He also co-authored the floral work Kai 花彙.
 Ono never married, but fathered a son with one of his household servants.

 After his death in 1810 he was interred at Asakusa; however, his remains were moved to Nerima in 1927 after the graveyard was damaged in the Great Kantō earthquake.
 The barberry species Ranzania japonica was named in his honour.